Fault-Tolerant Modular Reconstruction of Rational Numbers: Introduction

 When using \textit{FTRR} we use the sufficient precondition (inequality~(\ref{FTRR-precondition})) to decide whether more residue-modulus pairs are needed; when we have enough pairs we simply apply the reconstruction algorithm to obtain the answer.

 When using \textit{HRR}, we envisage that the computation is organized as follows.
 Many modular computations are made iteratively, and every so often an attempt is made to reconstruct the sought after rational number(s).
 If the attempt fails, further iterations are made.
-If the attempt succeeds then a check is made of the ``convincing correctness'' of the reconstructed rational; if the rational is not ``convincing'' then again further iterations are made.
+If the attempt succeeds then a check is made of the ``convincing correctness'' of the reconstructed rational (see step~(4) of Algorithm \textit{HRR}); if the rational is not ``convincing'' then again further iterations are made.

 The perfect reconstruction algorithm would require only the minimum number of residue-modulus pairs (thus not wasting ``redundant'' iterations), and never reconstructs an incorrect rational (thus not wasting time checking ``false positives'').
 Our \textit{HRR} algorithm comes close to having both characteristics.